lean coffee definition

 Let’s explain how each step is performed.

-Before setting up a Kanban board, you may first select a theme.
+The process of making Lean Coffee begins with brainstorming topics for discussion.
+All attendees in the meeting are asked to leave their suggestions.
+Once the theme is selected, the team can set up a kanban board.
 Write the topic on the cards, where you add one topic per card.
-You can set up a personal Kanban board with the following columns: To Do, In-Progress, Done.
+You can set up a personal kanban board with the following columns: To Do, In-Progress, Done.

 Now you can introduce each topic from the cards.
 Describe each idea on the cards.